Mdashdotdashn/LittleGPTracker/docs/wiki/What-is-LittleGPTracker.md

 **Piggy now supports .sf2 Soundfonts.
 You must add these by hand to your SAMPLES directory, use PROGRAM CHANGE commands to load different patches.
 Loop points are automatically loaded, but you'll need to make VOLM setting to adjust decay.**

+## New project
+When creating a new project, a random name is selected for you.
+Generate a new name with Regen or edit it manually selecting characters with A and pressing up/down

 ## Multiple Projects

 The Piggy supports multiple projects!
 Just create multiple directories in the root folder (where lgptNew and lgpt10k were found).
 Examples: “lgptProject1”, “lgpt*Author*Name”, “lgptSomethingElse”, “lgptWhatever”, etc. Each project directory must contain its own samples which must be stored in a sub-directory called “samples”.
 Lgpt will prompt you to choose one of the projects found in the root (lgpt- directories) when starting up.